Anerood Jugnauth: Early life

-Councillor
+Political career

+Early beginnings: 1957–1976

 In 1957, Jugnauth was elected President of Palma Village Council.
 Whilst serving as an IFB member of Legislative Council he was also elected as member of the Municipal Council of Vacoas-Phoenix.

-1963 elections

 Jugnauth was elected for the first time to the Legislative Council in Constituency No. 14 of Riviere du Rempart at a time when there were 40 Constituencies in the island in October 1963 and was candidate of the Independent Forward Bloc (IFB).

-In 1964, he was one of the founders of All Mauritius Hindu Congress but continued to serve in Seewoosagur Ramgoolam's government as State Minister for Development from 1965 to 1966.
+In 1964, he was one of the founders of All Mauritius Hindu Congress but continued to serve in Sir Seewoosagur Ramgoolam's government as State Minister for Development from 1965 to 1966.
 He was then promoted to Minister of Labour in November 1966.
-He took part in the London Constitutional Conference on Mauritius, also commonly known as the 1965 Lancaster Conference.
+Jugnauth was part of the Mauritian delegation representing the Independent Forward Bloc at the 1965 Lancaster House Conference where the independence of Mauritius was decided.

 He resigned from office in April 1967, joined the Civil Service as Magistrate, and did not take part in the August 1967 General Elections.

-In 1970 he joined the MMM and became the party's president.
+In 1970 he joined the MMM and became the party's president. and led the party in its first electoral campaign, being presented as its prime minister candidate in 1976.

-1976 elections
+In opposition: 1976–1982

 The main contenders of the 1976 elections were the Independence Party (alliance of Mauritian Labor Party and the CAM), PMSD, UDM, IFB and the relatively new MMM led by Paul Bérenger and Jugnauth himself.

 Despite receiving most of the votes (38.64%) the MMM only secured 34 seats, two short of an absolute majority.
 The Independence Party scored 37.90% of votes and 28 seats, whilst the PMSD received 16.20% of the votes and 8 seats.

 By re-establishing its former alliance, which it had since 1969 with the PMSD, Ramgoolam managed to stay in power.
 The Labour-PMSD-CAM alliance occupied 36 seats with a weak majority of only 2 seats, despite CAM's leader Sir Abdool Razack Mohamed's failure to be re-elected.
-Jugnauth thus served as Leader of the Opposition until the following general elections in 1982.
+Jugnauth became Leader of the Opposition until 1982 when his alliance won all the seats in the assembly.